Frequently Asked Questions

 Locating Materials

-The book or article I want is in a Loyola library on another campus.
+- The book or article I want is in a Loyola library on another campus.
 Do I need to go there?

-How long does Intercampus Loan take?
+- How long does Intercampus Loan take?

 Items are usually available in 1-2 business days.
 Please allow extra time for delivery to or from the Health Sciences campus.

-What if the book I need isn't on the shelf?
+- What if the book I need isn't on the shelf?

-What if someone else has the book I need checked out?
+- What if someone else has the book I need checked out?
 Can you tell me who has checked it out?

-Fill out a Recall request to have the book returned before the due date.
+Use the Loyola Copy link in the item record from the library catalog to have the book returned before the due date.
 We cannot reveal patron circulation information due to legal restrictions.

-Loyola doesn't have a copy of the book or article I need!
+- Loyola doesn't have a copy of the book or article I need!
 What do I do?

 Request the item via Interlibrary Loan; you can also try other Chicago area libraries.

-How long does Interlibrary Loan take?
+- How long does Interlibrary Loan take?

 The time required for materials to arrive depends upon how close the lending library is to Loyola and how many libraries may own the material.
 Articles arrive in an average of 3 calendar days and books arrive in an average of 8 calendar days.